Eggy115/Java/README.md

 ## Usage

-To use any of the scripts or snippets in this repository, simply copy and paste the code into your own Java project or file.
+To use any of the scripts or snippets in this repository, simply copy and paste the code into your own Java project or file or download it as is.
 Each script or snippet is labeled with a description and a brief explanation of what it does.

 If you want to execute the code as is, first run